 - Late autumn, winter, & early spring (November through March): winters are fairly mild in Greece, so you won’t have to worry about frigid temperatures, although rain is common and snow falls in the mountains.
 The upside of visiting Greece in winter is that you don’t have to worry about bumping elbows with countless tourists, and airfare and hotel rates are at their lowest.
 However, the downside is that many hotels, restaurants and attractions are closed, and ferry and flight services are drastically cut back.

-I also recommend this website, which provides detailed month by month information on the weather in the different regions of Greece (e.g. Athens, Northern & Central Greece, the Peloponnese Peninsula, and the different Greek islands).
+I recommend this website, which provides detailed month by month information on the weather in the different regions of Greece (e.g. Athens, Northern & Central Greece, the Peloponnese Peninsula, and the different Greek islands).

 HOW TO GET THERE